Tarot Reading

 The 'randomness' claim is checkable, not just asserted: draws use Node's cryptographic randomness (`node:crypto`) across a full 78-card deck, the same category of randomness used for security tokens.
 The reading itself closes with the bot's standard honesty line — for reflection and entertainment, not a prediction — and the prompts are built to refuse medical, legal or financial certainty regardless of which cards come up.

-5✦ per draw, one-off, no subscription — every redraw is a fresh, independent shuffle.
+One-off per-draw pricing stated up front, no subscription — every redraw is a fresh, independent shuffle.

 See the difference